 Lionel Messi

-Messi was listed at +1200 in that same market.
+Messi was listed at `+1200` in that same public market snapshot.
 Even at this stage of his career, the market still respects his World Cup record because he combines goals, penalties and deep-tournament experience better than almost anyone.

 He is not a classic high-volume striker now, but Argentina's structure still gives him enough big moments to stay relevant.